im-vansh/Demo/README.md

 # Demo
-Just to understand the basics of git and git hub.
+this is the private repo just to understand the how github work